Are there English teaching jobs in Africa?

 If you haven’t yet got your TEFL certificate or want to work in an African country where there isn’t a big education industry, volunteer teaching might be the way to go.
 There are volunteer positions available all over Africa that provide a great opportunity to go on a cultural adventure and build up your teaching skills all at the same time.

 Obviously, you won’t get paid in a volunteer position and you’ll probably have to fund your own flights and, possibly, living expenses.
 You might also have to teach in tough conditions – think large classes in schools that lack resources.
-With this in mind, you might want to chat to the school you volunteer at beforehand and see if there are any resources you should bring along with you.
+With this in mind, you might want to chat with the school you volunteer at beforehand and see if there are any resources you should bring along with you.

 Where can I teach as a volunteer in Africa?